 In the beginning, ChatGPT could only access its “world knowledge”: the information the AI has encountered during its training process.

 Additionally, there’s the phenomenon of “hallucinations”: This term describes instances when an AI adds information that fits well into its reply, but is made up.
-This happens, because an excellent result is often more important than factuality.
-I explain in another article how to spot and prevent AI hallucinations.
+I show you in another article how to spot and prevent AI hallucinations.
+I also explain what causes them.

 This combination of problems made ChatGPT and others deeply flawed tools for research.